owncloud/ocis/docs/ocis/development/getting-started.md

 ## Starting points

-Depending on what you want do develop there are different starting points.
+Depending on what you want to develop there are different starting points.
 These will be described below.

 ### Developing oCIS